abussio/The-Shape-and-Size-of-Ion-Clouds-in-a-Cylindrical-Penning-Trap/README.md

 ## Limitations and extensions
 * These programs assume a five-electrode open-endcap cylindrical Penning trap with a minium inner radius of 0.4 cm.
 However, modifications are farily simple if the user knows the value of their C<sub>2</sub> quadrupole term expansion coefficient and knows that higher order expansion coefficients are negligable.
 No actual physical dimensions are then required, but the user must select a spatial grid in which to solve for the potential.
+* These programs assume a perfectly homogeneous and temporally stable magnetic field.
+They also assume ideal applied voltages generating a temporally stable electric field with no patch potentials or variation.

 ### Notebook 1: Find Plasma Dimensions - User Inputs
 * N<sub>ions</sub>: The number of ions you want to store in the trap.
 Must be a positive integer.